helq/blag/src/blog/posts/2015-12-26-deaf-sign-language.md

 ---
 title: Deaf Sign Language
 date: 2015-12-26 12:40 (COT)
-tags: language, deaf sign language
+tags: languages, deaf sign language
 ---

 *This article is based in an essay I wrote for an English class in the second semester of 2015*